-Marc Abraham, or 'Marc the Vet' as he is more commonly known, is a practicing Veterinary Surgeon, Broadcaster, Author and Animal Welfare Campaigner.
+Marc Abraham, or 'Marc the Vet' as he is more commonly known, is a practising Veterinary Surgeon, Broadcaster, Author, and Animal Welfare Campaigner.

-Marc is a regular guest on factual shows including BBC Breakfast, ITV's This Morning and Good Morning Britain.
-He was the Resident Vet on The Paul O'Grady Show, and has also appeared on BBC Daily Politics, BBC Panorama, Alan Titchmarsh Show, The Wright Stuff, It's Me Or the Dog, Animal Rescue Live, and My Pet Shame on Sky One.
-Marc has experience across a range of veterinary practices (small animal, mixed and emergency) as well as extensive volunteering abroad, allowing Marc to bring a depth and breadth of knowledge to both his broadcast and corporate commitments.
-He currently practices at Meridian Vets Veterinary Practice in East Sussex as a Small Animal Vet.
+Marc is a regular guest on factual shows including BBC Breakfast, ITV's This Morning, Good Morning Britain, and Sky News.
+He was Resident Vet on The Paul O'Grady Show and has also appeared on BBC Daily Politics, BBC Panorama, The Alan Titchmarsh Show, The Wright Stuff, It's Me Or the Dog, Animal Rescue Live, and My Pet Shame on Sky One.
+Marc has experience across a range of different veterinary work (small animal, mixed, and emergency) as well as his volunteering abroad, allowing him to bring a depth and breadth of knowledge to both his broadcast and corporate commitments.

-Marc has collaborated with many household brands and events and is often invited to speak at public engagements.
-Marc is the author of two books; Vet on Call and Pets in Need, and frequently pens articles raising awareness for animal welfare across the national media, most notably HuffPost; as well as sharing pet tips and advice on his active social media channels.
+Marc has successfully collaborated with many household brands and events and is often invited to speak at public engagements.
+He is the author of two books; Vet on Call and Pets in Need, and frequently writes articles raising awareness of animal welfare across local and national media, most notably HuffPost; as well as sharing pet tips and advice on his active social media channels.

-Marc qualified from Edinburgh University in Veterinary Medicine and Surgery in 1995.
-Marc’s passion for animal welfare has seen him volunteer overseas for numerous animal rescue projects.
-He’s vaccinated dogs against rabies in the Mumbai Slums, rescued dancing bears in Ukraine, saved cats and dogs in post-tsunami Thailand, neutered pets deep in the Amazon Jungle, worked with pit bulls in a US prison, operating on street dogs in Udaipur, India; and performing dental work on a rescued moon bear in Chengdu, China.
+Marc qualified from Edinburgh University with a degree in Vet Medicine and Surgery in 1995.
+His passion for animal welfare has also seen him volunteer overseas for numerous animal welfare projects.
+Including vaccinating dogs against rabies in the Mumbai Slums, rescuing dancing bears in Ukraine, saving cats and dogs in post-tsunami Thailand, neutering pets deep in the Amazon Jungle, working with pit bulls in a US prison, operating on street dogs in Udaipur, India; and performing dental work on a rescued moon bear in Chengdu, China.

-Marc also campaigns extensively for animal welfare issues here in the UK, including the adoption of rescue pets, responsible dog and cat breeding, as well as actively advocating to stop the cruel puppy farming industry.
-In 2009 he set up PupAid, a national puppy farming awareness campaign featuring an annual fun celebrity-judged dog show in London's Primrose Hill, as well as being responsible for the biggest pet welfare government e-petition of all time, supported by his relentless lobbying of MPs in Westminster.
+Marc campaigns extensively for animal welfare issues in the UK and US; including promoting rescue pet adoption and responsible dog and cat breeding, as well as actively advocating to stop the cruel puppy farming industry.
+In 2009 he set up PupAid, a national puppy farming awareness campaign, featuring an annual celebrity-judged dog show in London's Primrose Hill.
+Marc is also responsible for two of the biggest pet welfare government e-petitions of all time, supported by his relentless lobbying of MPs in Westminster.
 He is also the founder and secretariat of the All-party Parliamentary Dog Advisory Welfare Group (APDAWG).

-2016 Vet of the Year - Finding Shelter Animal Rescue
+Winner Vet of the Year Finding Shelter Animal Rescue 2016

-2015 Vet of the Year – Daily Mirror/RSPCA
+Winner Vet of the Year Daily Mirror/RSPCA Animal Hero Awards 2015

 His website is www.marcthevet.com